 - Pilgrimage Completion certificates authorised by the Cathedral

 In 1123 when pilgrims could no longer travel to Jerusalem because of the Crusades the Pope suggested two other destinations instead – Santiago in Spain and St Davids in Wales.
-If you’ve done the Camino in Spain or you have just a few days to spare, this Creative Camino in Wales will be just right for you.
+2023 is the 900th anniversary of this edict and will be royally celebrated in St Davids with pilgrimage events and special festivals.

 The Pembrokeshire National Path Coast Path is described by Lonely Planet as the finest coast path in the world.
 The remote north coast route from Fishguard to St Davids has also inspired generations of poets, writers and artists to express what the landscape and the route to St Davids means to them.
 As we enter into the old Celtic rhythms of the tides and seasons our minds still and we sense the world around us in a whole new way.
 Experience the inspiration of the land and experience a bigger reality as we follow in the footsteps of Celtic saints and pilgrims on the way to the Medieval cathedral of St David – the patron saint of Wales.

 not displayed - as is open by default

 Day 01: Arrive